Dar-Omar/EnzymeSifter/docs/tutorial.md

 ```

 - CLEAN's underlying ESM-1b embedder caps sequences at 1022 residues.
 Longer sequences are *skipped* with a warning and marked `SKIPPED_TOO_LONG` in the EC report.
-- First-run downloads: CLEAN repo + pretrained weights, and ESM-1b on first inference.

 ### `-identity <pct>`

 Cluster sequences with MMseqs2 at `<pct>`% identity and keep one representative per cluster.
-The full cluster membership ends up in `data/stage1/clustering_report.tsv` with two columns: `representative` and `member`.
+The full cluster membership in clustering_report.tsv has two columns: `representative` and `member`.

 ### Filter order